Community Planning Permit (CPP) Study – Kanata North Economic District

 Next Steps

 City staff have been working with local stakeholders and will continue to do so.
 They are also developing engagement plans for both local and city-wide stakeholder groups and meetings will be scheduled.
-A Discussion Paper is expected this Spring, followed by public engagement.

 Contact